almereyda/awesome-starred/README.md

 - [cc-archive/bootstrap-mediawiki](https://github.com/cc-archive/bootstrap-mediawiki) - A MediaWiki skin using Bootstrap 3 & FontAwesome 4
 - [d3/d3-scale](https://github.com/d3/d3-scale) - Encodings that map abstract data to visual representation.
 - [jelhan/croodle](https://github.com/jelhan/croodle) - Croodle is a web application to schedule a date or to do a poll on a general topics.
-- [named-data/ndn-js](https://github.com/named-data/ndn-js) - (deprecated, use NDNts) Lightweight NDN stack in pure javascript
+- [named-data/ndn-js](https://github.com/named-data/ndn-js) - (OBSOLETE, use NDNts) Lightweight NDN stack in pure JavaScript
 - [shybyte/unhosted-time-tracker](https://github.com/shybyte/unhosted-time-tracker) -
 - [luckyshot/twentyfive](https://github.com/luckyshot/twentyfive) - TwentyFive is an HTML5 time tracking web app focused on speed and simplicity that encourages you to follow the Pomodoro Technique.
 - [perliedman/query-overpass](https://github.com/perliedman/query-overpass) - Make queries to OpenStreetMap's overpass API and output as GeoJSON